 or such greater amounts as may be specified by the Board for uniform application.

-If exempted nuclear material is to be processed or stored together with nuclear material subject to safeguards under this Agreement, steps shall be taken by Austria and the Agency for the re-application of safeguards thereto.
+If exempted nuclear material is to be processed or stored together with nuclear material subject to safeguards under this Agreement, provision shall be made for the reapplication of safeguards thereto.